calvinkatz/jarvis-bot/README.md

 Test your Ollama settings with `test-prompt.py`

 The baked in user prompt expects the output to be wrapped in triple quotes `"""`.

-## Disclaimer

-I am a noob with Python so some errors and weird things may be present.
-I'm not familiar with asyncio hence the helper scripts and non-pure Python approach.